10 Biggest Retirement Planning Mistakes

 Retirement Fund Returns Compared

 Pro Tip: Look towards the boutique managers (or maybe less well-known) if you want better returns.
-Once a fund become too big, it becomes very difficult to consistently achieve the returns needed to really outperform.
+Aylett, ABAX, Amplify, Fairtree, Truffle, Centaur are all examples of excellent fund managers.
+Once a fund become too big, it often becomes very difficult to consistently outperform smaller, more nimble players.

 3. Overlooking the Impact of High Fees